vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--group` *group*
       Group name, defaults to group *default* from selected *pool*.

-    `--template` *template*
-      Template tar file, required.
-See `TEMPLATE NAMES` for the naming scheme.

-    `--from-archive` *file*
-      Create the container from a tar archive available in the filesystem.

-    `--from-stream` *file*
-      Create the container from a ZFS stream, either in a file available in the filesystem, or the stream can be fed into `osctl` via standard input.

-      If *file* is `-`, the stream is read from the standard input.
-In this case, `--distribution` and `--version` have to be provided.

     `--dataset` *dataset*
       Use a custom dataset for the container's rootfs.
 The dataset and all its